ahnaf105091/ahnaf105091/README.md

 ## About Me

 ---
-I'm a beginner data analyst testing the waters of data analytics, hoping to get into sports analytics one day.
+I'm a student testing the waters of data analytics, hoping to get into sports analytics one day.

 So far I'm playing around with football manager datasets to implement in my game saves.